egandavidpatrick-del/project-navigator/README.md

 [Back to top](#enterprise-project)
 ## 💡 Solution

-The Project Navigator centralises historical and active engineering project information into a structured, searchable directory environment where project records can be located in seconds—eliminating manual directory navigation, reducing search time, and improving access to construction knowledge.
+The Project Navigator centralises historical and active construction project information into a structured, searchable directory environment where project records can be located in seconds—eliminating manual directory navigation, reducing search time, and improving access to construction knowledge.

 The platform provides a shared catalogue of project information across the organisation, enabling AEC teams to: